-The applicant alludes to the fact that golf courses were a standard recreational amenity utilized by many PUDs (Exhibits I and J), and because of its popularity the courses were able to be maintained by the fees that were collected.
-The applicant quotes the New York Times for the reason that the popularity of golf has dwindled and that fewer players provide for less revenue and in turn closure of golf courses.
+The applicant alludes to the fact that golf courses were a standard recreational amenity utilized by many PUDs (Exhibits J), and because of its popularity the courses were able to be maintained by the fees that were collected.
+The applicant quotes the New York Times and includes an attachment from the National Golf Foundation 2010, for the reason that the popularity of golf has dwindled and that fewer players provide for less revenue and in turn closure of golf courses.

-The applicant considers the property to be "blighted" and this is a change of circumstance that currently affects the communities which abut the property.
-He stated 3 main reasons on how the blight affects the communities:

-- 1. The residences which enjoy the previous golf course views now look out at an open space which receives minimum maintenance required by the County. - 2.
-The property becomes an attractive nuisance. - 3.
-The current status quo has become an economic blight for the surrounding property owners.
+The applicant states that the "...blighted conditions at Mizner Trail is a changed of circumstances which currently affects the communities which abut the property....the residences which enjoyed the previous golf course views now look out at an open space which receives minimum maintenance required by the County.
+Without any revenue, the property owner can only provide what is required."

-Furthermore, the applicant considers the site to pose potential health and safety risk to the residents states due to lack of maintenance, people trespassing and infestation of pests-opossum, raccoons, and insects.
+Furthermore, the applicant states, "... the property becomes an attractive nuisance."
+They consider the site to pose potential health and safety risk to the residents states due to lack of maintenance, people trespassing, using all-terrain vehicles and infestation of pests- opossum, raccoons, and insects.
 The applicant states that because of the uncertainty of the future, the home values could continue to decline if this proposed development does not act as the catalyst to cure the blight.